Skip to content Skip to content

 Lola, dad Jeff and grandpa Dave, head out for the SNO-Parks.

 Here’s a DogTrekker secret: Stories about California SNO-Parks are among our most-read each year!
-There’s lots to bark about when it comes to these dog-friendly, snow-covered playgrounds scattered on U.S. Forest Service lands throughout the Sierra Nevada mountains.
+There’s lots to bark about at these dog-friendly, snow-covered playgrounds scattered on U.S. Forest Service lands throughout the Sierra Nevada mountains.
 Pick your destination.
 Reserve your permit ($15 per day or $40 per season for 2023-2024).
-Arrive early for easy parking and get ready to romp with your furry friend.
+Arrive early for easy parking and get ready to romp with your pup.

 SNO-Parks are set between Sierra County and Mammoth Lakes, with several clustered near Lake Tahoe.
 DogTrekkers love Blackwood Canyon, three miles south of Tahoe City on the lake’s north shore, and Echo Lake, on the north side of Highway 50 (not far from Pacific Crest Trail access into Desolation Wilderness).
 To the south, Rock Creek is a snowmobile-free spot for cross-country skiing and other adventures.